Fees, Bursaries and Scholarships

 Hardship and Remission of Fees

-10.32 Should a student suffer a serious deterioration in his or her financial circumstances while part of the way through his or her programme so that, although prior to beginning the programme he or she was confident of his or her ability to pay, he or she is no longer able to do so, he or she may claim hardship and appeal to the Director of Academic Services (or nominee) for remission of part or all of his or her fees.
+Should a student suffer a serious deterioration in his or her financial circumstances while part of the way through his or her programme so that, although prior to beginning the programme he or she was confident of his or her ability to pay, he or she is no longer able to do so, he or she may claim hardship and the arrangement for this will be published by the University.

-10.33 Such remission of fees can only be granted in very exceptional circumstances, and successful applicants must also be able to demonstrate:-
+Such remission of fees can only be granted in very exceptional circumstances, and successful applicants must also be able to demonstrate

 - that there is good reason to believe that a single remission of tuition fees should be sufficient to permit them to complete their programme without further recourse to financial support from the University

-- that they have been in good financial standing with the University throughout the duration of their programme; and
+- that they have been in good financial standing with the University throughout the duration of their programme

 Withdrawals and Refunding of Fees